SophieCharlotteK/AtomicChessOS-1/src/src_controller/README.md

 * Communication with the UI running on the device
 * Chess Figure Movement Algorithm

+For this software component, we are using a Windows and Visual Studi environment for developing the software.
+Our embedded system is a linux device, so we have to build the application for the linux environment running on the emmbedded device.
+For this task, the prevously build buildroot toolchain is used.
+A software plugin called VisualGDB for Visual Studio, enable Visual Studio to use the linux toolchain over a remote linux system, in order to build and deploy the application.

 ## REQUIREMENTS

 * windows pc for development